Blog

 But then comes the question — if not the food industry, then what?
 If you’ve worked in the industry for a long time, it can seem like you’re stuck because you don’t have the experience, education, or training to enter another field.
 But there are always options, especially now as technology continues to advance and the option for virtual training becomes more widespread.
 Today we’re talking about how you can train for a new career and leverage the skills you’ve gained from working in the food service industry to get an in-demand job in IT.

-Benefits of a Career in IT vs the Food Service Industry
+Benefits of a Career in IT Compared to the Food Service Industry

 • Customer Service